 New technology and automation have been implemented to enhance customer service and increase productivity.
 This year, the money advice team has assisted 1,335 customers with guidance and referrals as needed.

-We know that our customers still face affordability challenges due to the cost of living crisis, high inflation, and rising energy prices affecting their incomes and are providing as much support as we can.
+Our customers still face affordability challenges due to the cost of living crisis, high inflation, and rising energy prices affecting their incomes and we continue to support them as much as possible.

 Repairs